ShayekhBinIslam/E-Learners/README.md

 - User authentication and authorization
 - Course management and enrollment
 - Content creation and management, including text, images, videos, and quizzes
-- Interactive and real-time communication tools, including messaging and video conferencing
 - Progress tracking and assessment tools
 - Multi-language support